ChintanVachhani/dropbox-prototype/README.md

 # dropbox-prototype

 An individual effort to create a simple Dropbox replica.
-It uses NodeJS, ExpressJS, ReactJS & MySQL.
+It uses NodeJS, ExpressJS, ReactJS, MongoDB and Apache Kafka.

 ## Git Repository